pitriche/rtv1/README.txt

 ->Digital fields:
 'mm'	> position, signed integer in milimeter
-'or'	> -100<>100 coordonate on x, y and z, treated as a vector, software normalized, used for orientations.
+'or'	> signed coordonate on x, y and z, treated as a vector, software normalized, used for orientations.
 'col'	> 0<>255 value for RGB
 'an'	> 0<>360 angle for the cone in degree
-'in'	> 0<>100 percents for light source brightness
+'in'	> light intensity, unsigned integer in lumens

 ->Camera line: